Hieromon/AutoConnect/mkdocs/index.md

 ### <i class="fa fa-arrow-circle-right" aria-hidden="true"></i> Store the established connection

-<span class="lead">The connection authentication data as credentials are saved automatically in EEPROM of ESP8266/ESP32 and You can select the past SSID from the [AutoConnect menu](menu.md).</span>
+<span class="lead">The connection authentication data as credentials are saved automatically in the flash of ESP8266/ESP32 and You can select the past SSID from the [AutoConnect menu](menu.md).</span>

 ### <i class="fa fa-arrow-circle-right" aria-hidden="true"></i> Easy to embed in